BUGS-NYU/schedge/README.md

 # Schedge

+## PSA: NYU has implemented reCAPTCHA on the current data source for Schedge.
+It is unclear if Schedge will be able to provide up-to-date data past the beginning of Spring 2023.
+Please let me know if you have found a data source other than https://sis.nyu.edu/psc/csprod/EMPLOYEE/SA/c/NYU_SR.NYU_CLS_SRCH.GBL, and if so, I can try to rebuild the scraping code to accomodate it.

 Schedge is an open source API to NYU's course catalog.
 Its goal is to help NYU students plan their semesters' courses easier and faster.